oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

 - Create a bucket to store the audit data
 - Start the audit trail for your target database in Oracle Data Safe
 - View the quantity of audit data collected by Oracle Data Safe
-- Provision a compute instance with the Oracle Cloud Developer Kit preinstalled
+- Provision a compute instance with the Oracle Cloud development kit preinstalled
 - Connect to your compute instance
 - Create an API key
 - Upload your private key (PEM file) to your compute instance